mukund109/vow/README.md

 * BUG: freq of freq - "num_rows" duplicate name
 * low priority: can hidden cols be key cols? shouldn't matter
 * check the column names using https://github.com/duckdb/duckdb/blob/master/examples/python/duckdb-python.py#L76
-* need lazy eval in case someone opens a deeply nested table, all source table queries shouldn't be run
 * links to previous tables
   * list of previous tables should not change on sort
   * browser history can still change